7 Best Road to Hana Tours, Maui (2026) – Luxury, Adventure & Family Picks

 Receive 10% off your booking by using promo code HVG10 at checkout.
 You must use our direct booking link when using the code.

-Hana & Beyond: Best Local Tour
+Hana & Beyond: Best Local Road to Hana Tour

 While all great Hawaii tour companies are proud to employ local tour guides (it makes such a difference), Hana & Beyond stands out.
 They are a Native Hawaiian family-owned and operated business with tour guides that are from Hana.
 So you get a truly local view of the stops along the Hana highway as well as great stories, education, and more.